talk2MeGooseman/github-actions-example/README.md

 # Creating a "Hello World" JavaScript Github Action

 This will be a simple walkthrough creating your very first JavaScript Github Action.
 This repository was created on Stream during the [Talk Github Actions with guest Banjamin Lannon](https://www.twitch.tv/videos/511958691) stream.
-If you would to watch our conversatoin of follow along at the end of the stream when making this project you can watch the linked video.
+If you would to watch our conversation of follow along at the end of the stream when making this project you can watch the linked video.

 ## Getting Started